apache/singa/doc/docs/cnn.md

 #Quickstart - Cifar10 example
-Convolutional neural network (CNN) is a type of feed-forward artificial neural network widely used for image and video classification.
+Convolution neural network (CNN) is a type of feed-forward artificial neural network widely used for image classification.
 In this example, we will use a deep CNN model to do image classification for the [CIFAR10 dataset](http://www.cs.toronto.edu/~kriz/cifar.html).

-## Running instructions of CPP version
+## Running instructions for CPP version
-To run CNN example in CPP version, we need to compile SINGA first.
-In SINGA_ROOT, execute the following instructions (can also refer to [Installation instructions](https://github.com/kaiping/singa_v1.0_doc/blob/master/installation.md))

-    # in SINGA_ROOT
-    $ mkdir build
-    $ cd build/
-    # generate Makefile for compilation
-    $ cmake ..
-    # compile SINGA
-    $ make

-Now download the Cifar10 dataset by running the script download_data.py, remember that for downloading CPP version data, we need `bin` as argument,
+Please refer to [Installation](installation.html) page for how to install SINGA.
+Currently, we CNN requires CUDNN, hence both CUDA and CUDNN should be installed and SINGA should be compiled with CUDA and CUDNN.

+The Cifar10 dataset could be downloaded by running

     # switch to cifar10 directory
     $ cd ../examples/cifar10
     # download data for CPP version
     $ python download_data.py bin

+'bin' is for downloading binary version of Cifar10 data.

 During downloading, you should see the detailed output like

      Downloading CIFAR10 from http://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz
      The tar file does exist.
 Extracting it now..
      Finished!